haaamin/Fiddlestick_Efficient_memory_optimization_for_Mixture_of_Experts_inference_framework/README.md

-# EDDIS-PP: Supporting Heterogeneous Pipeline Parallelism for Distributed Deep Learning Training
+# Fiddlestick: Efficient memory optimization for Mixture of Experts inference framework

 Data repository for this paper.